moliver28/research-handbook/content/handbook/finance/expenses.md

   - Domestic: At least 14 days in advance
   - International: At least 21 days in advance

 The airfare policy in Navan is set up as a "Dynamic Policy" which calculates a fair market price for every search based on travel dates and destinations.
 Any purchases that are over 20% of the Dynamic Policy will be flagged for further review by your manager.
-Also note that anything booked outside of Navan will flag as "Out of Policy", and will need to be reviewed by your manager and the AP team.
+Also note that anything booked outside of Navan will flag as "Out of Policy", and will need to be reviewed by your manager and the [AP team].

 #### Class of Service